 Problematic starter wiring

-To test your starter, you’ll need the following tools:
+To test or diagnose the reasons why your car starter is not engaging, you’ll need the following tools:

 The multimeter and its probes are the most important tools you’ll need to test your vehicle’s components for problems.
 So, let’s start diagnosing!